ACGCrypto/tao2/README.md

 - Any code you are trying to contribute must be well-explained as an issue on our [github issue page](https://github.com/taoblockchain/tao2/issues)
 - Commit messages should be short but clear enough and should refer to the corresponding pre-logged issue mentioned above.

-For technical discussion, feel free to join our chat at [Gitter](https://gitter.im/taoblockchain/tao2).